AndreaCossu/continual-pretraining-nlp-vision/README.md

 The script `continual-pretraining-cv-unsupervised.py` performs continual pretraining with unsupervised masked image modelling protocol.

 ## CKA analysis
 The `cka.py` script produces the CKA plots representing similarity across each model layer.
 The script compares the original pretrained model with the continuously pretrained model.
+We used the default hyperparameters of the script.

 ## Traditional continual learning scenario for NLP environment
 We provide a script (`traditional_cl_nlp.py`) to run the NLP experiments in the traditional continual learning scenario (no continual pretraining), where a model is continuoulsy finetuned on the scientific abstracts dataset.